BlackStone5677/CE-SUT/README.md

 Hope it proves useful to others as well, and helps them along their own programming and computer programming journey.
 Peace.

+The Repository is also connected to my telegram channel, Where I post daily stuff that I find interesting, music, and general university stuff via a Notification Bot system.
+Join it if you wil, Daneshga Maneshga: https://t.me/+xEsMRQHfPoI2NjI0